LimpanGH/Training-days-practice-scope/README.md

 4. Run the program again: fixed!
 Now the if/else if statements are changing the original days rather than defining a new one.

-Make name global
-5. The log functions–logEvent() and logTime()–use the same name variable.
+5. Make name global.
+The log functions–logEvent() and logTime()–use the same name variable.
 There seems to be a problem with the scoping; we can tell by the amount of duplicate code here!
 In addition to variables scoped too broadly, duplicate code can indicate that a variable may be scoped too tightly.
 Let’s avoid this repetition by adding name as the first parameter for each function.
 Hint: The parameters for logEvent should be (name, event).
 The parameters for logTime should be (name, days).

-6.Move the name variable to global scope.
+6. Move the name variable to global scope.
 Hint: Delete const name = 'Nala'; from both functions.
 Add it to the global scope (outside of logEvent() and logTime()‘s function body) before calling logEvent() and logTime().

 7. Pass name as the first argument to logEvent() and logTime().